-MuckRock is proud to partner with Mike Best for his ongoing series looking at the FBI’s Cold War contingency plan.
+MuckRock is proud to partner with M Best on their ongoing series looking at the FBI’s Cold War contingency plan.
 You can read the first part on Glomar Disclosure

 1952: After years of deliberating, the FBI finally decided on the site of its emergency headquarters in the event of war with the Soviet Union.
 But turning a college campus into a World War III stronghold - in secret, no less - is no easy task.